winsonsun3tych/rfdenk/README.txt

  7) Code structure:
     a) The "HandEvaluator" takes a string describing a hand, formatted like "KC,4D,KD,JS,10H", and returns a HandEvaluator.Value object that can be compared to other instances.
-    b) The "TestEvaluator" runs the test harness within HandEvalutor.
+    b) The "TestEvaluator" runs the test harness within HandEvaluator.
          i) It ensures that an InvalidHandException is thrown for invalid hands (bad cards, too many cards, too few cards). ii) It checks that the HandEvaluator.Value instances are correct regarding hand type